alicemunsal/dohex/DoHex2.md

 > - Solving problems you probably don't have creates more problems you definitely do.
 > - There is no ideal, abstract solution to the problem.

-OOP developers try to create abstract model of the problem  focus on entities and their relationships
+Object OrinOOP developers try to create abstract model of the problem by focusing on entities and their relationships as taught in school.

 Immutable data types
 side effect free